 The text between the triple quotation marks is called a docstring in Python.
 By convention, Python programmers use docstrings to provide specifications of functions.
 These docstrings can be accessed using the built-in function help.

-If we enter the shell and type help(abs), the system will display
+For example, if we enter the shell and type help(abs), the system will display Help on built-in function abs in module built-ins: